bretmullinix/openshift-idm-cluster-on-aws/part2-install-idm/4th-tdd-iteration/readme.md

 ## Purpose

-The purpose of this iteration is to open ports for FreeIPA on the target servers.
+The purpose of this iteration is to open ports for IDM on the target servers.

 ## Procedure
 1. cd idm-install/molecule/default